The Architecture of Agency Volume 1 Everett's Demon

 Chess is the hard case, which is why I lead with it.
 No dice, no shuffled deck, no bounce of a ball — the game is widely taken as the epitome of deterministic cognition, pure strategy executed by pure intellect.
 If quantum branching reaches even here, it reaches everywhere.

 It reaches here.
 Every evaluation, visualization, and calculation in a chess player’s head is neural activity, and the branching enters through the concentration points just named.
 Move selection: a player weighing two candidate moves of nearly equal strength is running a comparison whose outcome sits within the noise band — branches diverge, and in some timelines she plays the bishop, in others the knight, and the games that follow have nothing in common.
 Attention: whether she spots the quiet tactical threat on the queenside is a matter of where a quantum-jittered spotlight lands, and spotting it or missing it is the difference between winning and losing.
 Calculation: a fatigue-loosened slip in working memory, quantum-seeded, turns a sound combination into a blunder in this branch and not in that one.
 From the Vantage of the first move, a chess game is not a hidden fact awaiting discovery.
-It is a Branchcone: the weighted ensemble of games that will actually be played forward from here.
+It is a Branchcone: the weighted ensemble of games played forward from here.

 Once the hard case falls, the easy ones follow a fortiori.
 A hockey game is millions of micro-decisions under time pressure — shoot or pass, the angle of the stick, the goalie’s read — each one a near-threshold neural event, each fraction-of-a-second variation in reaction time capable of converting a save into a goal and rewriting the rest of the game.
 A conversation branches at every word choice, every flicker of what to say and when.
 Whether you step off the curb this instant or the next is quantum-shaded.
 None of this unpredictability is mere complexity, the epistemic fog of too many variables.
 It is ontological: daily life is a continuously branching structure, and the openness you feel about how the game, the negotiation, or the evening will go is the accurate perception of a future that is genuinely plural.